mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 categories: [stream processing, apache beam, scala]
 ---

+## Overview

-This is a very first part of [stream processing](/categories/stream-processing/) series.
+This is a very first part of [stream processing](/categories/stream-processing/) blog posts series.
 From the series you will learn how to develop and test stateful streaming pipelines.

 I'm going to start with examples implemented with [Apache Beam](https://beam.apache.org/) and [Scio](https://spotify.github.io/scio/),